Hotels close.

 Courtesy of Gelateria David

-Family-owned since 1957.
-Mr. David sources his sfusato lemons from his own grove and his fior di latte from a buffalo dairy in Agerola.
-Result: denser, less sweet, more recognizable than the chains.
-Avoid the souvenir shops on Corso Italia; walk five minutes for half the price and twice the quality.
+Family-owned in Sorrento since 1957 (currently the Gargiulo family, grandsons of founder Augusto Davide), with sfusato lemons sourced from local Sorrento growers and fior di latte from an Agerola cow's milk dairy (the Agerolese is the autochthonous Lattari Mountain breed) — denser, less sweet, more recognizable than the chains.
+Walk five minutes off Corso Italia for half the price and twice the quality.

-Open since 1971, two minutes from the Piazzetta.
-The waffle iron at the door is the giveaway — they make every cone fresh, which is why the line moves slowly and why nobody minds.
-Almond and pistachio are the calls.
-Skip the seasonal flavors.
+Visit website ↗Capri's historic gelateria, two minutes from the Piazzetta and open since 1973 — the waffle iron at the door is the giveaway, every cone made fresh, which is why the line moves slowly and nobody minds.
+Almond and pistachio are the calls; skip the seasonals.

 A bed in the right town changes the whole trip.

-Run by the third generation of the same family — Graham Greene used to write here in the 1950s.
+Run by the fourth generation of the same family — Alberto Moravia, Jean-Paul Sartre, Elsa Morante and Totò are among the literary and cultural figures the property names as having "broken bread" with Mariantonia and her descendants over the decades.
 The garden is the original lemon grove, still farmed; breakfast is served under it.
 Anacapri is the half of Capri you actually want to stay in: residential, walkable, ten minutes by bus to Capri Town when you want it.
 Better food, fewer crowds, half the price of the iconic Capri properties.

 Most rooms face the sea directly, with hand-painted Vietri tile floors and small balconies.
-The rooftop has a small infinity pool with a view straight across the gulf to Capri.
+The rooftop has a small infinity pool with a view straight across the Gulf of Salerno and down the rugged Amalfi coastline (Capri is on the far side of the Sorrentine Peninsula, blocked from this vantage).
 Service is family-run rather than corporate.
 Useful as a base for ferry hopping — three minutes to the dock — and you can walk to Atrani in twenty.

-Twelve rooms, all sea-facing, designed by an Italian architect (Marco De Luca) as a love letter to nautical interiors — striped floors, red coral sculptures, vintage Italian magazines stacked in the lounge.
+Twelve sea-facing rooms in the main house, built by the grandparents in the 1950s and transformed into the current design-forward icon by their grandson — owner, interior designer and architect Marco de Luca — as a love letter to nautical interiors: striped floors, red coral sculptures, vintage Italian magazines stacked in the lounge.
+Down the cliff path toward the harbor, a separate Vela Suite apartment runs as a hyper-exclusive independent tier.
 Run as a guesthouse rather than a hotel: the family makes the cakes for breakfast, the staff knows everyone's name by lunch on day one.
 There's a hidden staircase down to the fishing village below — most guests don't find it until day three.

 A working art collection (Picasso, Klein, contemporary glass) integrated through the public spaces.
 The architecture is uncompromising — everything white, every angle facing the water — and the position in Praiano means sunset rather than sunrise (the right side of the coast for golden hour).
-The sea-cave restaurant for breakfast is one of the more theatrical mornings you can have at a hotel.
+Breakfast in Un Piano nel Cielo, the glass-walled cliff-top dining room, is one of the more theatrical mornings you can have at a hotel.

-The Aonzo family opened it in 1955 and three generations of them are still on the property — Liliana on the front desk, her sons running the kitchen.
+Bruno and Liliana Aonzo opened it in 1955 and three generations of the family are still on the property — daughter Monica and her brother Marco, with Monica's daughters Margherita and Liliana Mascolo now leading the third generation.
 The position is mid-cliff with the best practical access (no extreme stairs from the road) and the view is the postcard one.
 Less famous than Le Sirenuse, less hidden than San Pietro, but the warmest room on the coast.

 A five-minute walk from the Piazzetta but tucked on a residential street where you'd never know it was there.
-Interiors by the Italian designer Gian Paolo Tomasi — bold colors, vintage furniture, hand-painted tile in every bathroom.
+Interiors by Milan-based architect Giampiero Panepinto — bold colors, vintage furniture, hand-painted tile in every bathroom, custom fabrics, themed suites (the Pan Am, the Capri).
 The pool is heated; the rooftop bar is a quiet alternative to the chaos of the Piazzetta.

-Capri's original 1822 hotel, the one Liszt and Lord Byron stayed in.
-Fully overhauled by the Oetker Collection in 2023 with cool-and-coastal interiors that updated the property without flattening the history.
+Capri's original 1822 hotel — the oldest on the island.
+Fully overhauled by the Oetker Collection in 2023 (their first Italian property) with cool-and-coastal interiors that updated the property without flattening the history.
+50 keys (32 rooms + 18 suites).
 The rooftop bar buzzes from 6 p.m. with DJ sets, the private La Palma Beach Club at Marina Piccola brings back vintage-Capri glamour, and the location — steps from the Piazzetta — means you can stagger home from anywhere.

 The famous pool